Pylons/pyramid/docs/narr/install.rst

    $ sudo apt-get install python2.7-dev

-This command will install both the Python interpreter and its header files.
-Note that these headers are required by some dependencies you will use in this docomentation, not by Pyramid itself.
+This command will install both the Python interpreter and its development header files.
+Note that the headers are required by some (optional) C extensions in software depended upon by Pyramid, not by Pyramid itself.

 Once these steps are performed, the Python interpreter will usually be invokable via ``python2.7`` from a shell prompt.